The Selfish Gene

-The Selfish Gene is a 1976 book on evolution by the ethologist Richard Dawkins, in which the author builds upon the principal theory of George C. Williams's Adaptation and Natural Selection (1966).
-Dawkins uses the term "selfish gene" as a way of expressing the gene-centred view of evolution (as opposed to the views focused on the organism and the group), popularising ideas developed during the 1960s by W. D. Hamilton and others.
+The Selfish Gene is a 1976 book by ethologist Richard Dawkins that promotes the gene-centered view of evolution, as opposed to views focused on the organism and the group.
+The book builds upon the thesis of George C. Williams's Adaptation and Natural Selection (1966); it also popularized ideas developed during the 1960s by W. D. Hamilton and others.
 From the gene-centred view, it follows that the more two individuals are genetically related, the more sense (at the level of the genes) it makes for them to behave cooperatively with each other.

 A lineage is expected to evolve to maximise its inclusive fitness—the number of copies of its genes passed on globally (rather than by a particular individual).
 As a result, populations will tend towards an evolutionarily stable strategy.
 The book also introduces the term meme for a unit of human cultural evolution analogous to the gene, suggesting that such "selfish" replication may also model human culture, in a different sense.
 Memetics has become the subject of many studies since the publication of the book.
 In raising awareness of Hamilton's ideas, as well as making its own valuable contributions to the field, the book has also stimulated research on human inclusive fitness.

-In the foreword to the book's 30th-anniversary edition, Dawkins said he "can readily see that [the book's title] might give an inadequate impression of its contents" and in retrospect thinks he should have taken Tom Maschler's advice and called the book The Immortal Gene.
+Dawkins uses the term "selfish gene" as a way of expressing the gene-centered view of evolution.
+As such, the book is not about a particular gene that causes selfish behaviour; in fact, much of the book's content is devoted to explaining the evolution of altruism.
+In the foreword to the book's 30th-anniversary edition, Dawkins said he "can readily see that [the book's title] might give an inadequate impression of its contents" and in retrospect wishes he had taken Tom Maschler's advice and titled it The Immortal Gene.
+He laments that “Too many people read it by title only.”
+In response, he expanded on the evolution of altruism in the BBC documentary Nice Guys Finish First.